riarebutar/skincare-sales-analysis-excel/README.md

 Prior to the beginning of the actual analysis, checks and cleaning were conducted for quality control and familiarization with the dataset.
 A cleaning log was used to track each column and row that needed to be checked and cleaned.
 Exploratory analysis was done through the creation of pivot tables to understand the company's sales data.

+## Problem Statement

+LumiWell Beauty Holdings operates across 12 global markets but has never systematically analyzed its sales data, leaving management without clear answers on where to invest for growth, which customers and products drive the most value, and where profit is being lost to discounting, returns, or inefficiency.
+This project addresses that gap by analyzing three years of transaction data to answer: (1) which markets, channels, and products deserve prioritized growth investment; (2) which customer segments and products are most valuable and how to retain them; and (3) where profit leakage is occurring and what should be fixed first.

 ## Executive Summary